Hectopasca1/BUCToolkit_Wiki/_posts/2025-07-08-introduction.md

 The input file should be in YAML format.

 Here is a completed input file template that contains all supported tasks.
-The variables starts with "###" are the additions only required by using BUCToolkit as an executable program, and those that starts with "#" are normal comments.
+The variables start with "###" are the additions only required by using BUCToolkit as an executable program, and those that start with "#" are normal comments.
 ```yaml

 # input template